Does Homeowners Insurance Cover Structural Damage?

 Home Damage: How to Prevent Structural Issues

-While the best homeowners insurance can protect you financially after structural damage, prevention is always the smarter first move.
+While the best homeowners insurance can protect you financially after structural damage, prevention is the smarter first move.
 Taking preventive action helps you avoid expensive repairs and minimizes the likelihood of coverage rejections.
 MoneyGeek recommends these ways to protect your home's structure:

 checkSign icon

-Keep the Drainage Clean
+Keep Drainage Clean

 Inadequate drainage causes water to collect around your foundation, especially during storms or flooding.
 Keep gutters, downspouts and ground-level drains clear to help water flow away from your home.